-All players (including junior players) must be ready to present acceptable photo identification upon demand by the Umpires at T&DCA games.
-Acceptable forms of photo ID are a valid Canadian driver's license, valid Passport, valid Ontario health card (with picture).
+All players (including Junior players) must be ready to present acceptable photo identification upon demand by the Umpires at TDCA games.
+Acceptable forms of photo ID is a valid Canadian driver's license, valid Passport, valid Ontario health card (with picture)

 Umpires will perform a photo ID check before the toss is taken.
 Both team Captains are required to have their player's photo IDs collected for presentation to the umpires at least 15 minutes before toss.
 Any delay caused by teams in presenting the IDs may result in the offending team forfeiting the toss or penalty runs being applied against the offending team.
 Any playing member refusing to produce an acceptable photo ID or misbehaving with the Umpires on this matter may cause their team to automatically lose the match.
 Players arriving late will have the responsibility of showing their photo ID to the Umpires.
-Any player from the fielding side arriving late on the field of play, must run up to the Umpire first and show their photo ID to the field and show it to the Umpire just before taking the crease to bat.
+Any player from the fielding side arriving late on the field of play, must run up to the Umpire first and show their photo ID before taking their fielding position.
+If the late-arriving player is from the batting side, he must bring their photo ID to the field and show it to the Umpire just before taking the crease to bat.
 Any late arriving players from the batting side who have not come into bat yet must show their photo ID to the Umpires during the first available break in play i.e. drinks break or lunch break.
 Umpires will have the right to refuse any player from joining the fielding or the batting side if they cannot produce an acceptable form of photo ID.